Free Operations Manual Templates

 • Offers an easily readable and shareable way for stakeholders to access this information.

-The best part: you can create as many Scribes as you want and curate them in a single place with Pages.
-It’s the perfect recipe for a one-stop operations manual.
+The best part: you can create as many Scribes as you want and combine them in a single document with Pages.
+It’s the perfect recipe for a comprehensive operation manual.

 6. Get feedback from the team & iterate

-Writing the operations manual is a job only half done.
-To ensure your manual is ready to deliver the value you want to present, ask your team to review it before the final launch.
+To ensure your operations manual delivers value, ask your team to review it before the final launch.

 A quick feedback round will show you some aspects you might have missed.
 Connect with a representative from every department to cross-check department-specific details.
 Collect and analyze their feedback to identify any crucial changes.

-A best practice is having your legal advisors review the document to avoid any wrong implications of your business policies.
+A best practice is having your legal advisors review your business policies.

 7. Roll out the finished version